TR4V0LT4/rainfall/level4/walkthrough.md

 ## 🔍 Challenge Summary

-The target is a vulnerable binary named `level4` from the RainFall wargame on Linux.
+The target is a vulnerable binary named `level4`.
 Our goal is to:

 - Exploit a **format string vulnerability** in `printf()`
 - Overwrite a global variable `m` with the value `0x1025544`